danthelion/pyiceberg-getting-started/post.md

 format a specification for a metastore to manage tables called the Iceberg table spec.
 This allows Iceberg to support many different table layouts and file formats, including columnar formats like Parquet and ORC.

-Iceberg is designed to improve on the shortcomings of existing table formats by adding support for missing features
+Iceberg is designed to improve on the shortcomings of existing table formats by adding support for missing features.